udtren/krita-story-editor/README.md

 When adding new text using "Add New Text Widget", you can create multiple shapes in a single Krita layer by separating them with three line breaks (press Enter three times).

+If you remove the whole text in a text box, the shape will be remove from the target layer during text update process.
+Right now the vector layer itself will not be deleted even all shapes are removed.

 **Advanced editing with tspan:**

 <img src="images/text_box4.png" alt="text_box4" width="400">